 Early learning and childcare provision is non-denominational.
-This means that all Early Learning and Childcare Centres are open to children and parents of all religions and beliefs.
-Placement in the centre does not guarantee a place in the primary school.
+This means that all early years centres are open to children and parents of all religions and beliefs.
+Placement in the early years centre does not guarantee a place in the primary school.